Tech-at-DU/React-Redux-Tetris-Tutorial/P12-Connect-Grid-Board/readme.md

 ![Grid-with-Colors](assets/Grid-with-Colors.png)

 The grid also needs to map the current block onto the grid.
-The current block is one of the shape arrays at it's rotation.
+The current block is one of the shape arrays at its rotation.
 This is a 4 by 4 grid.

 ![map-shape-to-grid](assets/map-shape-to-grid.png)